 Make your reservation or ask your questions here through the contact form.

 Also longer walks are possible.
 Consider combinations with other arrangements, too.
-For example with a guided museum visit in one of the city's prominent art museums like the Kunstsammlung Nordrhein-WestfalenNordrhein-Westfalen or the Museum Kunstpalast in the Ehrenhof.
+For example with a museum visit in one of the city's prominent art museums like the Kunstsammlung Nordrhein-WestfalenNordrhein-Westfalen or the Museum Kunstpalast in the Ehrenhof.